 Jacquie’s sports law clients include sports clubs and their owners, representative sports associations, employer associations, and disability services organisations.
 She is Honorary Solicitor for a community-based State sports association covering 15 sports.

-Jacquie has been acknowledged by The Legal 500 Asia-Pacific (2018) for her work in Labour and Employment law; recognised by Doyle’s Guide (2018) as a recommended Employment (Employer Representation) lawyer; and recognised by her peers as one of the Best Lawyers in Australia in the area of Labour and Employment Law (2014 – 2019) and Employee Benefits Law (2019).
+Jacquie has been acknowledged by The Legal 500 Asia-Pacific (2018) for her work in Labour and Employment law; by Doyle’s Guide (2018) as a recommended Employment lawyer; and by her peers as one of the Best Lawyers in Australia in Labour and Employment Law (2014-2019), and Employee Benefits Law (2019).

 Recent experience includes: